Canonical-Correlation-Based Fast Feature Selection for Structural Health Monitoring: Introduction

-The mainstream solution to the afore mentioned two issues is to define new criteria for quantifying the feature redundancy and interaction to penalise or compensate the original ranking criteria. \cite{hall1999feature} proposed the Correlation-based Feature Selection (CFS) method, which uses the averaged feature-feature Pearson's correlation coefficients as the redundancy to penalise the averaged feature-class Pearson's correlation coefficients. \cite{peng2005feature} proposed the minimal-Redundancy-Maximal-Relevance (mRMR) method, which uses averaged feature-feature MI as the redundancy to penalise the averaged feature-class MI. \cite{brown2012conditional} proposed a unifying framework, which uses MI-based criteria to define the feature relevancy, redundancy and conditional redundancy (i.e. interaction), and the feature relevancy is penalised by feature redundancy and compensated by feature conditional redundancy.
-Instead of defining new criteria, an alternative idea that receives relatively little attention is to use the predefined criteria (e.g. multiple correlation, canonical correlation \citep{kaya2014cca} and conditional MI \citep{brown2012conditional}), which can inherently handle multiple features together.
-Therefore, like wrapper and embedded methods, this class of criteria are inherently immune to the redundancy and interaction issues.
+The mainstream strategy to overcome the aforementioned two issues is to propose a new ranking criterion by quantifying the feature relevance, the feature redundancy, and the feature interaction, respectively.
+The correlation-based feature selection method \cite{hall1999feature} uses the averaged feature-feature Pearson's correlation coefficients as the redundancy to penalise the averaged feature-class Pearson's correlation coefficients.
+The minimal-Redundancy-Maximal-Relevance (mRMR) method \cite{peng2005feature} uses averaged feature-feature MI as the redundancy to penalise the averaged feature-class MI.
+The unifying framework proposed in \cite{brown2012conditional} uses MI-based criteria to define feature relevancy, redundancy and conditional redundancy (i.e. interaction), and the feature relevancy is penalised by feature redundancy and compensated by feature conditional redundancy.
+Another strategy that receives much less attention is to evaluate the overall relevance between multiple features and the target with a variable, such as coefficient of determination, canonical correlation coefficient \cite{kaya2014cca} and conditional MI \cite{brown2012conditional}.
+Since these criteria evaluate a feature subset directly, they are inherently immune to information redundancy and interaction issues \RV{to some extent}.
+At this point, it can be realised that an attractive research direction is to develop a filter feature selection method, which can evaluate a set of features at a time like wrapper and embedded methods, but as fast as traditional filter methods.